Doruk-Aksoy/AM/readme.txt

 * SMG now deals its regular damage when used akimbo rather than 80% of it.
 * SMG no longer has bullets going awkwardly to the sides once held for long, however it has randomized spread with angles growing the longer you hold fire.
 Area is rectangular.
 * Weapons have their clip values shown on hud.
+* Grenade launcher is removed from it's own slot and made into a "custom ammo type" menu for the shotgun.
+You need to bind a key for this under options.
+	- You can select regular, grenade or explosive shells.
+You will be prompted with the ammo selection menu when you press that key.
+* Shotgun can now fire explosive shells.
+These spawn randomly in place of regular shells with 25% chance.
+If you don't want these to randomly appear, comment out the "include scripts/am_mutator_i.con" in "am.con" (Double // at the beginning).

 b) Enemies